paulburton0/nodegallery/README.md

 * GIF
 * BMP

 Nodegallery will also only include WEBM videos.
-Your videos mmust be converted to WEBM in order to view them in nodegallery.
+Your videos must be converted/transcoded to WEBM in order to view them in nodegallery.

 Files and directories that start with a '.' (period) will not appear in nodegallery.